-8.5.8 ATC clearances are designed to ensure that separation standards are continually maintained for all traffic.
-However, the chain of clearance definition, delivery and execution involves a series of technical system processes and human actions.
-Errors are very rare but they do occur.
+8.5.8 While ATC clearances are designed to ensure that separation standards are continually maintained for all traffic, errors do occur.
 Neither flight crews nor controllers are infallible.
-Gross Navigation Errors (usually involving whole latitude degree mistakes in route waypoints) are made, and aircraft are sometimes flown at flight levels other than those expected by the controller.
-When such errors are made, ironically, the extreme accuracies of modern navigation and height keeping systems themselves increase the risk of an actual collision.
-Within an ATS Surveillance environment the controller is alerted to such errors and can, using VHF voice communications, intervene in a timely fashion.
-This is not the case in oceanic airspace, such as the North Atlantic, where the controller's awareness of the disposition of a significant proportion of the traffic is reliant largely upon flight crew position reports through communication links utilising HF or SATVOICE via third party radio operators.
-And furthermore, even among that proportion of traffic utilising data link for automated position reporting, and perhaps ATS communications, navigation errors continue to occur.
-Consequently, it has been determined that allowing aircraft conducting oceanic flight to fly self-selected lateral offsets will provide an additional safety margin and mitigate the risk of traffic conflict when non-normal events such as aircraft navigation errors, height deviation errors and turbulence induced altitude-keeping errors do occur.
+Gross Navigation Errors (usually involving whole or half latitude degree mistakes in route waypoints) are made, and aircraft are sometimes flown at flight levels other than those expected by the controller.
+Ironically, when such errors are made, the extreme accuracies of modern navigation and height keeping systems themselves increase the risk of a collision.
+Within an ATS Surveillance environment where VHF communications are available. controllers alerted to such errors will intervene using VHF voice communications.
+In areas (surveillance or otherwise) where VHF voice communication is not available, controllers rely on voice and data link position reports augmented by ADS-C and ADS-B transmissions to monitor conformance.
+Controllers, when alerted to errors, will intervene using HF, CPDLC, SATVOICE or any other means available.
+Given the potential delay in intervention, it has been determined that encouraging aircraft operating in the NAT to fly selfselected lateral offsets provides an additional safety margin and mitigates the risk of traffic conflict when non-normal events (such as aircraft navigation errors, height deviation errors and turbulence induced altitude-keeping errors) do occur.
 Collision risk is significantly reduced by application of these offsets.
 These procedures are known as "Strategic Lateral Offset Procedures (SLOP)".